wesfly/wgpu-raymarcher/README.md

 A **raymarcher** built with [wgpu](https://github.com/gfx-rs/wgpu), written in **Rust** and **WGSL**.
 This project is a work in progress, exploring the raymarching technique.
 FPS capping can be toggled by pressing `F`.

+This repo was moved from GitHub to Codeberg.

 ![Image](screenshots/screenshot.png)

 ## Features